-1. Tangible personal property sold or leased to qualifying health care organizations if the tangible personal property is used solely to provide health and medical related educational and charitable services or if the organization is dedicated to providing certain services to handicapped children.
+- Tangible personal property sold or leased to qualifying health care organizations if the tangible personal property is used solely to provide health and medical-related educational and charitable services or if the organization is dedicated to providing certain services to handicapped children.

-8. Retail sales by certain non-profit organizations sponsoring, operating or conducting a rodeo that primarily features farm and ranch animals.
+- Retail sales by certain non-profit organizations sponsoring, operating, or conducting a rodeo that primarily features farm and ranch animals.

-9. Retail sales and amusement activities by certain §501(c) (6) organizations that produce, organize, or promote cultural or civic related festivals or events.
+- Retail sales and amusement activities by certain §501(c) (6) organizations that produce, organize, or promote cultural or civic-related festivals or events.

-10. Sales of food and drink for fund-raising by churches, lodges and other non-profit organizations not regularly engaged in the restaurant business.
+- Sales of food and drink for fund-raising by churches, lodges, and other non-profit organizations not regularly engaged in the restaurant business.

-Organizations that qualify for an exemption may need to apply annually to the Arizona Department of Revenue for exemption from Arizona’s Transaction Privilege Tax.
+Organizations that qualify for an exemption must complete the Arizona Department of Revenue’s Form 5000 and provide it to the vendor to obtain the benefit of exemption from Arizona’s Transaction Privilege Tax.
 Check the Arizona Department of Revenue website and A.R.S, Title 42, Chapter 5 and in Title 15, Chapter 5 of the Arizona Administrative Code for more information.